MorrellLAB/MorrellLab.github.io/_people/Sergei-Pakhomov.md

 website: "http://gautlab.bio.uci.edu/Home.html"
 ---

-University of Minnesota, College of Pharmacy
+Serguei is a professor in the University of Minnesota College of Pharmacy